openfaas/workshop/lab1.md

 * Use Windows 10 Pro or Enterprise only
 * Install [Docker CE for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows)

+> Please ensure you use the **Linux** containers Docker daemon by using the Docker menu in the Windows task bar notification area.

 * Install [Git Bash](https://git-scm.com/downloads)

 > Note: please use Git Bash for all steps: do not attempt to use *WSL* or *Bash for Windows*.